Race of Champions: How do you turn a baseball stadium into a racetrack?

 - Sebastian Vettel and Alexander Rossi racing

-(CNN)Counting down the days to the new Major League Baseball season doesn't have to be drag.
+(CNN)Counting down the days to the new Major League Baseball season doesn't have to be a drag.

 At Marlins Park in Florida, home to the Miami Marlins, the romantic sound of bat hitting ball is being replaced by the roar of engines.

-The Race of Champions (ROC) -- where some of motorsport's best racing drivers go head-to-head in different cars -- is motoring into Marlins Park this weekend.
+The Race of Champions (ROC) -- where some of motorsport's best racing drivers go head-to-head in a variety of cars -- is motoring into Marlins Park this weekend.

 It is the first time the prestigious event has run in North America and the first time a baseball diamond has been replaced by a racetrack.